JumaJuiceTime/CairnHack/adventures/conversions/lair-of-the-lamb.md

 - When STR is reduced, will start bleeding.

 #### Spider Crab
-15 HP, 1 Armor, 5 DEX, claw (d8)
+15 HP, 1 Armor, 5 AGL, claw (d8)
 - On critical damage target must save or be caught in claws.

 ## Room effects
 -Only the conversion of mechanics from room descriptions.
 All other room contents apply.

 #### 12 Abacus mural
-- DEX save to avoid dying.
+- AGL save to avoid dying.

 #### 17 Altar
 - Yellow mold explosion: Reduce STR by d6.